Cellular $E_k$-algebras: Comparing algebra and module cells

 If $\gR$ is a $E_1$-algebra then the inclusion $\gR^+ = \bunit \sqcup \gR \to \overline{\gR}$ is a weak equivalence by the formula (\ref{eq:TildeUnderlying}).
 In particular this applies to $\gR = \gE_k(X)$.
 Thus there is a homotopy commutative diagram

 where $\mu$ is given by multiplication using a point in $\cC_1^+(2) \subset \cC_k^+(2)$.
-Denoting by $\beta_k$ the left composition in \eqref{eq:diag-alpha-k}, we must show that this is an equivalence.
+Denoting by $\beta_k$ the left composition in the diagram, we must show that this is an equivalence.

 If $k=1$ then we will show this directly.
 If $k \geq 2$ then we have assumed that $\sfG$, and hence $\sfC$, is $\infty$-monoidal, so by Proposition \ref{prop:algcc-symmetric-monoidal} there is a $(k-1)$-monoidal structure on the category of $E_{k-1}^+$-algebras in $\sfC$.
-Using this to consider $E_k^+(A \vee B) \otimes E_k^+(A \vee B)$ as a $E_{k-1}^+$-algebra, our choice of multiplication as lying in $\cC_1^+(2)$ means that the map $\mu$ is an $E_{k-1}^+$-algebra map.
-Thus the map $\beta_k$ is a map of augmented $E^+_{k-1}$-algebras, so to show it is a weak equivalence it is enough, by Axiom \ref{axiom:Hurewicz} and Proposition \ref{prop:relwhitehead}, to take augmentation ideals $I(-)$ as in Section \ref{sec:non-unitary}, and show that $\smash{\Sigma^{k-1}Q^{E_{k-1}}_\bL(I(\beta_k))}$ is a weak equivalence.
+Using this to consider $E_k^+(A \vee B) \otimes E_k^+(A \vee B)$ as an $E_{k-1}^+$-algebra, our choice of multiplication as lying in $\cC_1^+(2)$ means that the map $\mu$ is an $E_{k-1}^+$-algebra map.
+Thus the map $\beta_k$ is a map of augmented $E^+_{k-1}$-algebras, so to show it is a weak equivalence it is enough, by Axiom \ref{axiom:Hurewicz} and Proposition \ref{prop:relwhitehead}, to take augmentation ideals $I(-)$ as in Section \ref{sec:non-unitary}, and show that $\smash{S^{k-1}\wedge Q^{E_{k-1}}_\bL(I(\beta_k))}$ is a weak equivalence.
 Applying Proposition \ref{prop:relwhitehead} uses our assumption that $A$ and $B$ are 0-connective and reduced.

-We next apply the natural weak equivalence $\Sigma^{k-1}Q^{E_{k-1}}_\bL(-) \simeq \tilde{B}^{E_{k-1}}(-)$ of Theorem \ref{thm:BarHomologyIndec}.
+We next apply the natural weak equivalence $S^{k-1} \wedge Q^{E_{k-1}}_\bL(-) \simeq \tilde{B}^{E_{k-1}}(-)$ of Theorem \ref{thm:BarHomologyIndec}.
 We shall apply these functors to the augmentation ideal of either a free $E^+_k$-algebra, or a tensor product of free $E_{k}^+$-algebras.
-In the first case we can directly apply the result our calculation of the bar construction applied to a free algebra (from Section \ref{sec:bar-on-free-algebras}), and in the second case we will use the following lemma.
+In the first case we can use our calculation of the bar construction applied to a free algebra (from Section \ref{sec:bar-on-free-algebras}), and in the second case we will use the following lemma.

 \begin{lemma} There is a natural weak equivalence